At FieldWorker we value you as a customer and provide you with transparency, flexibility, and control.

 5. Payment of Fees

 5.1 Customer and FieldWorker acknowledge and agree that payment of fees or other sums due to FieldWorker in connection with this Agreement will be handled or coordinated by or through FieldWorker or by a FieldWorker authorized payment processor.
-Customer will pay FieldWorker the then applicable fees described in the License & Pricing Schedule (Appendix A) for the Services in accordance with the terms therein (“Fees”).
+Customer will pay FieldWorker the then applicable fees described in the License & Pricing Schedule (latest pricing schedule will be made available to customer on sending a request to firstname.lastname@example.org and/or contacting a sales executive) for the Services in accordance with the terms therein (“Fees”).
 If Customer’s use of the Services exceeds the number of licenses selected by the Customer as set forth on the License & Pricing Schedule which requires the payment of additional fees, Customer shall be notified and will have the opportunity to acknowledge the need for license capacity to be increased.
 FieldWorker will bill for such increased usage and Customer agrees to pay the additional fees in the manner provided herein or as otherwise described to Customer.
-If Customer acknowledgement is not received within 10 busines days of notification, FieldWorker shall have the right to suspend Services and/or charge the increased fees.
+If Customer acknowledgement is not received within 10 business days of notification, FieldWorker shall have the right to suspend Services and/or charge the increased fees.
 FieldWorker reserves the right to change Fees or applicable charges and to institute new charges and Fees at the end of the initial service term or then-current renewal term, upon thirty (30) days prior notice to Customer, and Customer’s continued use of FieldWorker’ Services shall be deemed acceptance of such changes to the charged Fees or applicable charges.
 If Customer believes that FieldWorker has billed Customer incorrectly, Customer must contact FieldWorker, as applicable, no later than 60 days after the closing date on the first invoice in which the error or problem appeared, to receive an adjustment or credit, and FieldWorker shall not be responsible for any errors in billing not brought to its attention in accordance with this provision.
 Inquiries should be directed to Fieldworker’s Sales & support department.

 5.2 FieldWorker will invoice Customer in accordance with this Agreement.
 The invoicing may be electronic, and Customer agrees to provide authorized credit card information which will be charged by FieldWorker on the due date(s).
 Fees are due in advance will be charged on the due date.
 Unpaid amounts are subject to a finance charge of 1.5% per month on any outstanding balance, or the maximum permitted by law, whichever is lower, plus all expenses of collection.
 Failure of Customer to pay Fieldworker’s invoices in accordance with this Agreement shall represent a breach of Customer’s obligations under this Agreement and shall entitle FieldWorker to immediately terminate Customer’s access to the Services.
 Customer shall be responsible for all taxes associated with Services.
 All prices listed exclude all sales taxes, fees, use taxes, charges, duties, levies and similar governmental charges (“Sales Taxes”) imposed on the provision of the Service and all such Sales Taxes shall be borne solely by and paid by the Customer to FieldWorker and deemed to be in addition to the fees charged in connection with the Service.
 Where applicable, Customer shall be responsible for all Sales Taxes and FieldWorker reserves the right to collect Sales Taxes retroactively.
 FieldWorker may, at any time, add new services for additional fees and charges, or prospectively modify fees and charges for existing services (including prospectively charging fees for the Service not previously charged for) on notice as provided herein.
 You acknowledge that it is Your responsibility to ensure payment in advance for all paid aspects of the Service, and to ensure that your credit or debit cards or other payment instruments accepted by FieldWorker and/or its processor, including ChargeBee and/or Stripe, continue to be valid and sufficient for such purposes.